Poppleton School, Troy Township, Oakland County, Michigan

 Location: 42.57818, -83.14990, originally at the northwest corner of Crooks & Big Beaver, moved to Troy Historic Village, 60 W Wattles Rd, Troy, MI.

-The red-brick schoolhouse has been meticulously restored, with the original school bell being installed in the original schoolbell tower.
+The rectangular red-brick schoolhouse has been meticulously restored, with the original school bell being installed in the original schoolbell tower.
 The sign reading "Troy District No 8, 1877" stands above the front door, with a round window above it.
 Two large arched windows stand on the front face, one on either side of the door.
 Three large arched windows are on both sides of the schoolhouse, letting in plenty of light for the students to learn their reading, writing, arithmetic, penmanship, history and geography.
 There is much beautiful projecting brickwork on this building.
 An arch of non-projecting edge-on bricks stands directly above each window and the front door, with then another identical row projecting out from the surface.
 A single circle of projecting edge-on bricks edges the round window near the peak of the front face of the building.
 Above that, under the roof line, is a pattern of projecting and non-projecting bricks and dental details, laid at the angle of the roof lines.
 The corners of the school house project on each side for a width of 2-1/2 bricks, and a 3-brick-wide "pillar" separating each side window from the others is made from projecting bricks.